-Rebecca Mulqueen, Program Administration and IT Coordinator (IRC)
+Rebecca Mulqueen, Program Administration and IT Manager (IRC)

 Rebecca has a diverse background in administrative and technical support roles with a focus on vendor management, website maintenance, and research.
 Prior to joining Switchboard, Rebecca worked at nonprofits in Washington, D.C. and Los Angeles, CA serving in a number of roles that included event planning, fundraising, and human resources.
 Most recently, she spent a year living and working in Sydney, Australia providing administrative and IT support at EBSCO Information Services.
 Rebecca holds an MPA from the University of Southern California and a BA in International Affairs from the George Washington University.

 Sign up for our newsletter for updates

 Diversifying Your Client Base: Increasing Enrollment of Asylees, Special Immigrant Visa Holders or SIVs, and Others in ORR programs